-Facebook started in one American campus and then spread in all American campus before getting in all homes.
+Facebook started in one American campus and then spread in all American campus before reaching so many households.

 The People Question: Do you have the right team?

 Your team is a sum of skills essential to your business.
 Choose the right people: skilled, motivated and credible, and most importantly sharing a common goal.

 "A few key people make all the difference in any company — no matter how big or small” — Mark Suster